NachoCasta/PrograAvanzadaUZH/README.md

 - [x] 6. **Erklaeren Sie die Bedeutung des Schluesselwortes inline und wie dieses sinnvollerweise eingesetzt werden kann, insbesondere im Zusammenhang von Projekten, die aus mehreren Objektdateien bestehen (und auch insbesondere wenn „link-time optimization“ nicht zur Verfuegung steht).**
    (Explain the meaning of the keyword inline and how it can be reasonably used, especially in the context of projects that consist of several object files (and especially if "link-time optimization" is not available).)

    The inline keyword is used before a function declaration to create an "inline function".
-This has to be declared in a header file and the compiler will replace every call to this function with the function body, so that your program doesn't have to call the function all the time.
-It's very useful if you have a simple function that you use in many places but you don't want to copy and paste the same code all over your code
+The compiler will replace every call to this function with the function body, so that your program doesn't have to call the function all the time.
+It's very useful if you have a simple function that you use in many places but you don't want to copy and paste the same code all over your code.
+If the inline function is going to be used globally (in different object files), the function has to be defined in the header file.

 - [x] 7. **Unter welchen Umstaenden gehoeren templates und als inline deklarierte Funktionen in die Headerdatei (*.h) und unter welchen in die Implementierungsdatei (*.cc)?
 Erklaeren Sie weshalb.**
    (Under what circumstances do templates and inline declared functions belong in the header file (* .h) and under which in the implementation file (* .cc)?
 Explain why.)